 The six-month tourist season at Ferry Meadows begins in April and continues until the end of September.
 Visitors sleep on the campground spread over 800 hectares (2,000 hectares), known as “Raikot Serai”.
 The Fairy Meadows area, although slightly developed, generates an estimated 17 million PKRs for tourism, mainly through the provision of food, transportation, and accommodation facilities.

 The road to the Meadows was built by Brigadier M. Aslam Khan (M.C, H.J, F.K), First Commander Gilgit Scouts, who today employs local people.
 The local community stopped logging to preserve the forest and to promote tourism in the area.

 The most spectacular attraction in the area other than the meadows themselves is the view of Nanga Parbat Mountain.
-Visitors often walk to the foothills of the mountain from Fairy Meadows.
+Visitors often walk into the foothills of the mountain from Fairy Meadows.